A Lesson to Learn: Kensington Capital Acquisition Corp. (KCAC)

 Kensington Capital Acquisition Corp.
-(NYSE:KCAC) went up by 5.29% from its latest closing price compared to the recent 1-year high of $25.75.
-The company’s stock price has collected 28.08% of gains in the last five trading sessions.
-Press Release reported 2 hours ago that Kensington Capital Acquisition Corp. and QuantumScape Corporation Announce Final Exchange Ratio for Proposed Business Combination
+(NYSE:KCAC) went up by 9.48% from its latest closing price compared to the recent 1-year high of $25.75.
+The company’s stock price has collected 12.10% of gains in the last five trading sessions.
+Press Release reported on 11/18/20 that Kensington Capital Acquisition Corp. and QuantumScape Corporation Announce Final Exchange Ratio for Proposed Business Combination

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.